kean/Nuke/README.md

 #### UICollection(Table)View

 When you display a collection of images it becomes quite tedious to manage tasks associated with image cells.
-Nuke takes care of all the complexity for you:
+Nuke takes care of all that complexity for you:

 ```swift
 func collectionView(collectionView: UICollectionView, cellForItemAtIndexPath indexPath: NSIndexPath) -> UICollectionViewCell {